idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step14_advanced_examples.md

 !---

-## Filling Between Curves Example of using "FillBetweenSidesetsGenerator"
+## Filling Between Curves using "FillBetweenSidesetsGenerator"

 The MSRE 2D lattice case was constructed using the [FillBetweenSidesetsGenerator.md] to connect "quarter" circular pins.
 First, [ConcentricCircleMeshGenerator.md] (a predecessor of [PolygonConcentricCircleMeshGenerator.md] which has a different set of input options and works only for square pin cells) was used to create two quarter pins.